 Danielle is the author of several books on financial modelling and is a judge for the Financial Modelling Innovation Awards.
 She has been featured on Excel TV as well as many industry podcasts.
 She has regular engagements around Australia and globally as a speaker, course facilitator, consultant and analyst.
 She holds a Master of Business Administration (MBA) from Macquarie Graduate School of Management (MGSM) and has taught management accounting subjects at Sydney University.

 Download the supplementary online materials and templates

 The supplementary content for this book consists of several documents which supplement the information in the book, including additional instructions, materials, downloads, and models.
 Each chapter (except chapter 1) has its own Excel file which contains a soft copy of the many screenshots shown throughout the book, and their applicable page numbers.
 Using these files, you’ll be able to recreate many of the modelling situations, tools and functions described in the book.
 Several Excel model exercises and sample models have also been included.

 is written for finance professionals who want to use the power of Excel to do their jobs faster, more efficiently and with fewer errors.
 The book is an invaluable reference guide for finance staff wanting to improve their marketability and value to their organisation by working on their Excel modelling skills.
 It contains all the critical how-to and step by step instructions of how to use Excel for business modelling.

 Also written by Danielle Stein Fairhurst, this book is an accessible way to get started with Financial Modelling.
-You can:

-- Download the supplementary files
+- Download the supplementary files & access the “Cheat Sheet”